root221/SOLO/README.md

 [SOLO](https://arxiv.org/abs/1912.04488) is a method for instance segmentation.
 This repository provides an implementation of the SOLO model as described in the paper.
 This repository provides an implementation and results of the SOLO model.

 ## Visual Results
+For each paired image below, the left showcases the ground truth while the right highlights the model's predictions.
 ![Result 1](inference_plots/batch_2.png)
 ![Result 2](inference_plots/batch_18.png)
 <!-- Add more images or results as needed -->